-Over many years a large investment in time, resources and effort will have been put into the Access database system.
-The system, however unmaintainable, cannot just be thrown away.
+Over many years a large investment in time, resources and effort will have been put into the Access database Application.
+The Application, however unmaintainable, cannot just be thrown away.

-Management is faced with creating a new system, and somehow coping with the old system for an extended period of time.
-Or evolving the current system by fixing the major issues.
+Management is faced with creating a new Application, and somehow coping with the old Application for an extended period of time.
+Or evolving the current Application by fixing the major issues.

 These are the steps that typically need to be taken:

 - Restructure the database for efficiency and with the correct indexes

 - Identify all objects, routines and properties with inefficiencies